Doctor of Business Administration

 He earned an MBA from the USF Muma College of Business and a bachelor’s degree in applied science in business and industrial operations from USF.
 Additionally, Mallory achieved a Lean Six Sigma Green Belt Certificate from the Terry College of Business at the University of Georgia.

-McGrath earned a master’s degree in electronic engineering from the University of Cape Town, South Africa; a master’s of business leadership from the University of South Africa and a master’s degree in missional church movements from Wheaton College.
+McGrath earned a master’s degree in engineering from the University of Cape Town, South Africa; an MBA-equivalent in business leadership from the University of South Africa, and a master’s degree in missional church movements from Wheaton College.

-Lisa Melson currently works in a strategic interface position for PepsiCo’s warehouse delivery business, serving a wide array of customers across the nation.
-She is responsible for the corresponding customer service team as well.
-During her 27-year tenure with the food and beverage giant, she has filled many roles spanning the supply chain spectrum from manufacturing to planning to warehouse operations to transportation to customer integration.
+Lisa Melson is a driver of transformational change in the supply chain arena.
+She retired after 30 years at PepsiCo where she most recently was a member of the PepsiCo Global Template SAP project.
+Prior to that, she worked in a strategic interface position for PepsiCo’s warehouse delivery business, serving a wide array of customers across the nation.
+During her tenure with the food and beverage giant, she filled many roles spanning the supply chain spectrum from manufacturing to planning to warehouse operations to transportation to customer integration.

 What sets her apart is the variety of responsibilities she has experienced over the course of her career, including the manufacturing of food products and working with sales and the customer to ensure success.
 One of her previous jobs was working at Northwest Airlines, where she once negotiated a successful bid to transport the White House press corps on an international trip.